Q1. What do the three frame measurements mean?

 Q4.
 What types of frames do you sell?

-A4: We offer a variety of plastic, acetate, metal, memory or flexlite (bendable frames that retain their shape), titanium, designer and sports frames.
+A4: We offer a variety of Plastic, Acetate, Metal, Titanium, TR-90, Ultem, Silica-Gel and Stainless Steel.
 All of our frames are hypoallergenic and come complete with complimentary case and cleaning cloth.
 For a complete list please click on our online catalog.

 Q5.
 I don't have a prescription; I would just like the frames.
 Can I get non-prescription lenses fit into the frames?

-A5: Absolutely, on the lens page, please click on the 'No prescription' for lens type and we will send you the frames with non prescription lenses.
+A5: Absolutely, on the lens page, please click on the 'Fashion' for lens type and we will send you the frames with non prescription lenses.

 Q6.
 Do you offer children's frame?